 In addition to the religious significance, there are some medical benefits.
 These include a reduction in urinary tract infections (on the order of 3 to 10 times less frequent than in those who are not circumcised) and an almost complete elimination of penile cancer.
 Sexually transmitted diseases are less likely to be transmitted if you are circumcised (including AIDS).
 There is no evidence that circumcision affects sexual function or the ability to feel pleasure.
 In fact, a survey of adult males suggested less sexual dysfunction in circumcised men.
 As with any medical procedure, it is important to know about the risks.
 These include bleeding, infection and a poor cosmetic result.
 Fortunately, these occur at a rate of approximately 0.2%, and most of these are minor bleeding.
 More serious complications are extremely rare.

 It is clear that anesthesia is acceptable by halacha (Jewish law) and may even be an "obligation".
 Rav Shlomo Zalmen Auerbach and Rav Yosef Shalom Eliashev are cited (Nishmat Avraham 5:84) as ruling that a Mohel is "obligated" to use anesthetics if it is medically sound to use them, even though it represents a departure from the traditional procedure.
 The pain of circumcision CAN be significantly reduced.
 I use a combination of four separate methods for pain relief.
 First, I have the parents apply a topical anesthetic to the entire penis 60-90 minutes before the procedure.
-Second, I have the parents give the baby approximately one dropper of Infant Tylenol one hour before the Bris.
+Second, I have the parents give the baby a weight-based dose of Infant acetaminophen (generic Tylenol) one hour before the Bris.
 Third, a local anesthetic is administered several minutes prior to the start of the Bris.
-Lastly, I give the baby gauze filled with sucrose and saturated with grape juice during the Bris.
+Lastly, I give the baby a pacifier (provided by the parents) dipped in grape juice during the Bris.
 All anesthesia is subject to the desires of the parents and the recommendations of the pediatrician.
 With or without anesthesia, some parents report increased fussiness in the baby right after the circumcision but this is self-limited.

 After you have had a chance to have all your questions answered, I will have you fill out a routine medical consent form prior to the Bris.
 This can be found on page 19 of the Parent’s Guide to Ritual Circumcision download from the website